anycable/docs.anycable.io/docs/deployment/fly.md

 +   processes = ["web"]
 ```

+**NOTE**: Keep in mind that each process is executed within its own [Firecracker VM](https://fly.io/docs/reference/machines/).
+This brings a benefit of independent scaling, e.g., `fly scale count web=2 rpc=1`.

 ### Embedded RPC

 You can run RPC server along with the Rails web server by using the embedded mode.
+This way you can reduce the number of VMs used (and hence, reduce the costs or fit into the free tier).

 Just add the following to your configuration:

 ```toml
 [env]